maximize credit card rewards

 So what does this mean?
 It means that the best you can usually do is this four times a month because it typically takes five business days, might take four, might take six, depends on when you charge it.
 But if you were to do this every month on Monday, you could use the card on Monday, then on the next Monday, the next Monday, the next Monday.
 So potentially, you were able to use it four times.

 Instead of just $2,000, and we said you get two points every dollar spent, that’s 4,000 points.
 Well, now you get to use it the next week, you use it another time, another time, another time.
 Obviously, that’s another 4,000, that’s another 4,000, my handwriting is amazing, that’s another 4,000.
 What did you get?
 You got a total of 16,000.
 So instead of waiting four months to get 16,000 miles or points, whatever it is you’re getting back from the company, you were able to do it in one month.
+Now that is what I call maximizing credit card rewards.
 That’s the solution to being able to utilize the card that you like the most over and over and over again and maximize the rewards from that particular card, and you can do this from what I’ve seen with pretty much every credit card, as long as they allow you to log in and pay online.
 I hope this helps.
 Thanks for watching!

 Similar Posts